HL7/VhDir/pages/_includes/intro.md

     B2 - Relationship between provider and insurance plan (insurance accepted) or plan and provider (network)

-    B3 - Plan Enrollment from an individual consumer perspective
+    B3 - Plan selection and enrollment

+    B4 - Claims management (adjudication, prior authorization, payment)

 #### C - Plan selection and enrollment

-    C1 - Claims management (adjudication, prior authorization, payment)

-    C2 - Care Delivery / Value Based Care

-    C3 - Provider relationship with a patient (e.g. for alerts)
+    C1 - Provider relationship with a patient (e.g. for alerts)

-    C4 - Provider relationship with other providers in context of a patient (e.g. care team communications)
+    C2 - Provider relationship with other providers in context of a patient (e.g. care team communications)

 #### D - Other